 6.1.3.21 QoS Monitoring control

-The QoS Monitoring control refers to the enabling of real-time measurements of QoS parameters for a service data flow.
+The QoS Monitoring control refers to the enabling of real-time measurements of QoS monitoring parameters for a service data flow.

-An AF request may include QoS Monitoring measurements (clause 5.45 of TS 23.501 [2]) and/or measurements of QoS parameters that PCF calculates by itself from QoS monitoring measurements on individual flows.
-The following QoS parameter measurements are derived by PCF:
+An AF request may include QoS Monitoring measurements (clause 5.45 of TS 23.501 [2]) and/or measurements of QoS monitoring parameters that PCF calculates by itself from QoS monitoring measurements on individual flows.
+The following QoS monitoring parameter measurements are derived by PCF:

 - Packet Delay Variation monitoring and reporting, as described in clause 6.1.3.26.

+- Round-trip delay measurements on one service data flow over two QoS flows, as described in clause 5.37.4 and 5.37.6 of TS 23.501 [2

-- Round-trip delay measurements on two service data flows, as described in clause 5.37.4 of TS 23.501 [2].
+- Round-trip delay measurements on two service data flows over two QoS flows, as described in clause 5.37.4 of TS 23.501 [2].

-NOTE 1: The QoS parameter which can be measured are parameters which describe the QoS experienced in the 5GS by the application, i.e. they are not restricted to the 5G QoS Parameters.
+NOTE 1: The QoS monitoring parameter which can be measured are parameters which describe the QoS experienced in the 5GS by the application, i.e. they are not restricted to the 5G QoS Parameters.

-The PCF generates the authorized QoS Monitoring policy for the service data flow based on local policy and AF request, including the QoS Monitoring request if received from the AF (as specified in clause 6.1.3.22 and in TS 23.502 [3]) and AF subscription requests for other QoS parameter measurements as listed above.
+The PCF generates the authorized QoS Monitoring policy for the service data flow based on local policy and AF request, including the QoS Monitoring request if received from the AF (as specified in clause 6.1.3.22 and in TS 23.502 [3]) and AF subscription requests for other QoS monitoring parameter measurements as listed above.

 The QoS Monitoring policy includes the following:

-- QoS parameters to be measured as defined in clause 5.45 of TS 23.501 [2];
+- QoS monitoring parameters to be measured as defined in clause 5.45 of TS 23.501 [2];

 - Reporting frequency (event triggered, periodic):